Weight Lifting (Resistance Exercise)

 What is progressive overload?

 One of the fundamentals of resistance exercise is the principle of progressive overload.
-Progressive overload means that you increase the workload gradually over time as your muscles accommodate to the resistance with the objective of gaining strength and/or mass.
+Progressive overload, as the term suggests, means that you increase the workload gradually over time as your muscles accommodate to the resistance with the objective of gaining strength and/or mass.
 For example, suppose that you've been lifting biceps curls for two weeks with 12 pounds, 10 repetitions, and then at week three, 12 pounds is easy and you can lift more.
 According to the principle of progressive overload, at this point, you would increase the weight if strength improvement is your goal.
 Your strength will remain the same if you keep the weight the same.

 What is volitional fatigue?